ltex-plus/ltex-plus/pages/settings.md

 - `"edit"`: Documents are checked when they are opened or edited (on every keystroke), or when the settings change.
 - `"save"`: Documents are checked when they are opened or saved, or when the settings change.
 - `"manual"`: Documents are not checked automatically, except when the settings change.
-Use commands such as [`LTeX+: Check Current Document`](vscode-ltex-plus/commands.html#ltex-check-current-document) to manually trigger checks.
+Use commands such as [`LTeX: Check Current Document`](vscode-ltex-plus/commands.html#ltex-check-current-document) to manually trigger checks.

 *Default:* `"edit"`